mattscott2040/apache-connect/README.md

 ### Create an app

-The main component is a Connect "app".
+The main component is an Apache Connect "app".
 This will store all the middleware added and is, itself, a function.

 ```js